wanx-troopers/wanx-troopers.github.io/svi.md

 Hint: SVI lora on 1st clip not needed, just freezes motion.

 > when svi film is used with fun inp, it's vanilla fun inp workflow with svi lora? yes

+> shot lora allows infinite gens with no degradation, film lora allows for motion continuation of generation, so combined would allow infinite continuation